abstractmachine/interaction-design-tools/README.md

 <https://miro.com/>

 ### Figma
-Figma is one of many possible tools you can you to make interactive wireframes of an app or website.
+Figma is one of many possible tools you can use to make interactive wireframes of an app or website.
 [XD](https://www.adobe.com/fr/products/xd.html) is another option.

 <https://www.figma.com>